Skip to main content

 note

-When OIDs are set to be ignored globally, existing discovery jobs will not automatically inherit these ignored OIDs.
-To apply the ignored OIDs to existing discovery jobs, a new discovery job must be created.
+When OIDs are set to be ignored globally, existing discovery jobs do not automatically inherit these ignored OIDs.
+To apply the ignored OIDs to existing discovery jobs, create a new discovery job.

 Run Now or Schedule

-When you have saved the network switch for autodiscovery, you will need to run the autodiscovery process.
+After saving the network switch for discovery, you need to run the discovery process.
 Select Run Now on the job's page after saving, or from the list page.

 SNMP job run nowSNMP job run now SNMP job scheduleSNMP job schedule